CGS Study Abroad Programs

 Great Britain—and particularly London—has played a key role in the lives of scientists, from Newton to Darwin, who developed many of the major concepts that allow us to understand our natural world.
 The Prime Meridian, the electron, the nuclear model of the atom, gravity, evolution, and modern physical geology represent just a few of the significant contributions made by English scientists to our understanding of the natural world.

 Boston University International Programs offers two summer programs for CGS students who have completed their freshman year: the London Natural Sciences Program and the London Humanities Program.
-These programs support the general education philosophy of the CGS core curriculum, allow students increased flexibility in their schedules, and utilize the considerable resources in and around London.
+These programs support the liberal philosophy of the CGS program, allow students increased flexibility in their schedules, and utilize the considerable resources in and around London.
 Enrolling in these London summer programs gives students the option to take additional elective courses in the spring of the freshman year and the fall of the sophomore year.

 The Summer London CGS Natural Sciences Program is designed to use the museums and historic sites in and around London to complement the classroom.
 The two natural science courses will enhance student understanding of science by providing a hands-on historical approach to the acquisition of knowledge in the sciences.
 Studying the history and practice of a scientific discipline on location and in context will enhance both learning and appreciation of the scientific theories.